caitlinmillar/Backend_Concert/README.md

 ---
 The features we would like to implement in the future are as follows:
-- Separate the property Artist *into its own class*
+- Separate the property `Artist` *into its own class*
-- Replace the strings of 'date' and 'time' with *LocalDate and LocalTime*
+- Replace the strings of `'date'` and `'time'` with *`LocalDate` and `LocalTime`*
-- Add parameter of age linked to Attendee
+- Add parameter of age linked to `Attendee`
-- Logic to define the age restrictions on a concert.
+- Logic to define the age restrictions on a `concert`.
 Then add a Boolean which takes in an Attendee's age to confirm whether they are permitted to attend the concert or not.